getmicah/getpeppers/README.md

 Reasonably priced, unreasonably spiced.

-A non-profit organization aiming to better connect the Tri Cities.
+A non-profit organization aiming to better connect our community.